Blog Profiles: Dad Blogs, Volume 1

 Welcome to Blog Profiles.
-Each week, PR Newswire media relations manager Christine Cube selects an industry or subject and a handful of sites that do a good job with promoting, contributing, and blogging about the space.
-While Christine is on maternity leave, Mary Johnson will be filling in.
+Each week, we select an industry or subject and a handful of sites that do a good job promoting, contributing, and blogging about the space.
+We’re looking at dad blogs this week since Father’s Day is coming up.
 Do you have a blog that deserves recognition?
-Tell us why on PR Newswire for Bloggers.
+Tell us why @BeyondBylines.

 The role of the traditional father has changed so much over the years.
 Dads are no longer expected to be the sole provider.
 You also probably don’t hear “just wait till your father gets home!” in many households anymore.